XRPLF/xrpl-dev-portal/content/concepts/consensus-network/amendments/known-amendments.md

 | Default Vote (Latest stable release) | No |
 | Pre-amendment functionality retired? | No |

 Adjusts the [CheckCash transaction][] so that cashing a [Check](checks.html) for an issued token automatically creates a [trust line](trust-lines-and-issuing.html) to hold the token.
-The new behavior is similar to how the [OfferCreate transaction][] behaves when users purchase tokens in the decentralized exchange: the automatic trust line has a limit value of 0.
+The new behavior is similar to how the [OfferCreate transaction][] behaves when users buy tokens in the decentralized exchange: the automatic trust line has a limit value of 0.
 This removes the setup step of setting up a trust line before receiving a token via a Check.
 (Checks that send XRP are unaffected.)

 Without this amendment, users have to separately send a [TrustSet transaction][] before they can cash a Check for an issued token.